Misclassification of Expenses in an Accounting System

 - Train staff on correct data entry.
 Make sure employees entering expenses into your accounting system understand your accounts and descriptions.
 If you use a cloud accounting system, there is some built-in expertise with respect to assigning expenses to the correct accounts.

 - Do a periodic review of entries.
 Some misclassifications may be easy to spot because the description won't match the item.
 You may also want to compare numbers from last year with this year's entries to detect any differences that don't make sense.
 You may want your accountant to periodically review your accounts to make sure that they appropriately reflect the expenses you incur and comply with generally accepted accounting principles.

 - Check for differences between the budget and actual expenses.
-Your budget may show a certain amount of money is to be spent on a particular item or activity but the entry doesn't match up.
+Your budget may show a certain amount of money is to be spent on a particular item or activity, but the entry doesn't match up.
 Comparing your actual expenses to the amount you budgeted can help you discover a misclassification (or at least an explanation for the differences).

 If you experience misclassification problems or want to avoid them entirely, it's always advisable to work with experts who can ensure that your accounting systems are working well and your numbers are correct.